-|Reject Reason||Reject Reason Value||User can configure||Explanation|
+|Reject reason||Reject reason value||User can configure||Explanation|

-|ctit_anomalies||[The measured Click to Install Time in Seconds]||x||CTIT anomalies are attributed clicks that have been blocked based on unreasonable CTIT (click to install time).|
+|ctit_anomalies||The measured click to install time in seconds||x||CTIT anomalies are attributed clicks that have been blocked based on unreasonable CTIT (click to install time).|

 |store_install_validation||N/A||x||Installs that failed validation from the App Store|

-|site_blacklist||[Site ID]||x||Installs coming from Site IDs that AppsFlyer blocked due to a high density of fraudulent activity.
+|site_blacklist||Site ID||x||Installs coming from Site IDs that AppsFlyer blocked due to a high density of fraudulent activity.
 Determined by our internal algorithms.|

-|install_validation_rules||[Ruleset ID]||✓||Installs are defined as invalid by the advertiser using user-defined validation rules.
+|install_validation_rules||Ruleset ID||✓||Installs are defined as invalid by the advertiser using user-defined validation rules.
 For example, the advertiser defines that they would like to promote their app only in the United States.
 Installs coming from outside of the United States, are considered invalid and are not attributed.|

 |bots||N/A||x||Blocked install attempts made by Bots|

-|click_flood||[Site ID]||x||Installs coming from Site IDs blocked by AppsFlyer due to a large number of installs with high CTIT and low conversion rate.|
+|click_flood||Site ID||x||Installs coming from Site IDs blocked by AppsFlyer due to a large number of installs with a high CTIT and low conversion rate.|

-|behavioral_anomalies||N/A||x||Behavioral anomalies are install fraud installs, blocked due to inconsistent and abnormal post-install behavior.|
+|behavioral_anomalies||N/A||x||Behavioral anomalies being install fraud blocked due to inconsistent and abnormal post-install behaviour.|

-|install_hijacking||N/A||x||Install hijacking are attributed clicks blocked based on unreasonable click and install time based on the Google Play Server-Side API.|
+|install_hijacking||N/A||x||Install hijacking being attributed clicks blocked based on unreasonable click and install time, based on Google Play Server-Side API.|

-|validation_bots||[Ruleset ID] or empty||✓||
+|validation_bots||Ruleset ID or empty||✓||

 Customer defined rule relating to:

-|validation_hijacking||[Ruleset ID]||✓||Customer defined rule relating to CTIT|
+|validation_hijacking||Ruleset ID||✓||Customer defined rule relating to CTIT|